Julius-3367/alx-interview/0x07-rotate_2d_matrix/README.md

-Rotate 2D Matrix
+# Rotate 2D Matrix

-This Python script implements a function to rotate a 2D matrix 90 degrees clockwise in-place.
+This project contains a function to rotate a 2D matrix 90 degrees clockwise.

-Functionality
+## Function Description

+### `rotate_2d_matrix(matrix)`

-The provided function rotate_2d_matrix takes a 2D matrix represented as a list of lists and modifies it directly to achieve a 90-degree clockwise rotation.
+This function takes a square 2D matrix as input and rotates it 90 degrees clockwise in place.

+#### Parameters

+- `matrix` (list of list of int): The 2D matrix to rotate.
+It should be a square matrix (NxN).

+#### Returns

+The function does not return any value.
+It modifies the input matrix in place.

-How it Works
+## How the Function Works

-The function employs a two-step approach:

-Transposition: It iterates through the upper triangle of the matrix, swapping elements to effectively transpose the rows and columns.
-Row Reversal: After transposing, it reverses the elements in each row to complete the 90-degree clockwise rotation.
-Example Usage

-The script includes an example demonstrating how to use the rotate_2d_matrix function.
-It creates a sample matrix, rotates it, and prints the resulting rotated matrix.

-Requirements

-Python 3 (interpreter specified in the first line)
-No external modules are imported
-Running the Script

-Save the code as 0-rotate_2d_matrix.py.
-Ensure the file has execute permissions (e.g., chmod +x 0-rotate_2d_matrix.py).
+The function uses nested loops to access each element of the matrix and swap its values with the elements located at the corresponding positions in the rotated matrix.
+The rotation is performed layer by layer, starting from the outermost layer and moving towards the innermost layer.

+Here is a step-by-step explanation of the rotation process for a given element at position `(i, j)`:

+1. Store the element at `(i, j)` in a temporary variable `temp`.
+2. Move the element from the left to the top.
+3. Move the element from the bottom to the left.
-Run the script from the command line: ./0-rotate_2d_matrix.py The output will display the rotated matrix.
+4. Move the element from the right to the bottom.

-Additional Notes

-The code adheres to the pycodestyle style guide for Python code formatting.
+5. Move the temporary variable `temp` to the right.